mygamelife/SWD-for-ARM-Cortex-M4/README.md

 Overview
 ========
-This project is using 'cbuid.scripts' to configure the all neccessary files path and yet provide friendly command to execute specified task.
+This project is using `cbuid.scripts` to configure the all neccessary files path and yet provide friendly command to execute specified task.

 Commands
 ========
-All the hard work behind the scene is handled by 'cbuild' and now we only need to type in the command.
+All the hard work behind the scene is handled by `cbuild` and now we only need to type in the command.
 To view all available commands issue:
 ```
 rake -T